What are the Different Types of Construction?

 Type II Construction: Non-Combustible

-Similar to the Type 1 buildings, Type 2 buildings contain non-combustible walls, partitions, columns, floors, and roofs.
+Like Type 1 buildings, Type 2 buildings contain non-combustible walls, partitions, columns, floors, and roofs.
 Though these structures typically contain fire suppression systems, they are not often protected with fire-resistive coatings and are prone to collapse.
 They typically contain metal floors and metal roofs with masonry or tilt-slab walls.

-Newer school buildings, shopping malls, and recently renovated commercial structures typically fall under this construction type.
+Newer school buildings, shopping malls, and recently renovated commercial buildings typically fall under this construction type.
 If firefighters are called to a Type 2 building, their main priority will be to ventilate the building to prevent a dangerous rise in temperature.

 Check out our list of the best master’s programs in construction management here.